quiet-node/CSC-365-fullstack-app-I/README.md

 ## Overview
-  This is a full-stack web application that works like a *search engine* which will find the similar and relevant businesses based on user's input using Cosine Similarity Metric.
+  This is a full-stack web application that works like a *search engine* which will find the similar and relevant businesses (in a json dataset from Yelp) based on user's inputs using Cosine Similarity Metric.

 ### Project Showcase